milevk2/e-commerce_react_express/README.md

  - `LoadingContext.jsx` - Keeps the state of a loading spinner.
 If a prolonged task is being executed, the spinner appears and disappears on task completion.

  `onSessionEnd.js` is a utility script that sends a session logout request to the server and deletes the session if user refreshes or closes the browser**

+## To be done (In Progress)
+ - Implementation of CAPTCHA in order to avoid bots;
+ - Search products bar functionality (Initially it will work only with product names and then more complex search/filtering will be added but probably this will be done on the backend);
+ - Fix Login and Register components on small screens - in some cases the error notifications pop up on top of the form input fields.
+Also they are not directly visible and the users have to scroll down a bit (due to the weather API component);
+ - Navigation bar to be made sticky - to stick on top of the view when the users scroll down;
+ - Better implementation of form elements, especially when it comes to passwords;
+ - Unique email check needs to be added on user registration, so we can not have multiple users registered with the same email (backend);

 ## Technologies Used